JuliaEarth/GslibIO.jl/README.md

 ## Overview

-The GSLIB file format was introduced a long time ago for storing spatial data over regular grids or point sets in text files that are easy to read.
+The GSLIB file format was introduced a long time ago for storing geospatial data over Cartesian grids or point sets in text files that are easy to read.

-The format specification is incomplete in both cases:
+Unfortantely, the format specification is incomplete:

-### Regular grids
+### Cartesian grids

 - it doesn't contain the size of the grid (i.e. `(nx, ny, nz)`)
 - it doesn't specify the origin and spacing (i.e. `(ox, oy, oz)`, `(sx, sy, sz)`)